JohnFlyIII/net-testing-examples/README.md

 ## Part-3

 Introduce enhancements in the form of adding a database to store values of mathmatical constants so they can be updated with better or more accurate values without requiring code updates.

+## Part-4

+Further enhance the code to cover edge cases, overflows, underflows, and add test cases to cover those